SoupCat-Py/NMS-Layline-Calculator/README.md

    - **Windows**: Open the `.exe`.
    - **MacOS**: Open the `.app` and follow the instructions from the release page.
 5. Grant NMSLC permission to access your downloads.
 It only needs this to log your results
+6. You are more than welcome to take a look at the source code if you have any doubts :)

 NMSLC contains detailed instructions as well as useful info on 3-star resources and laylines under the "help" menu tab.
 However, if you prefer it in the form of a video, we have prepared a [short demonstration](https://www.youtube.com/watch?v=Ec8QN39GNB8).
 >*Install the included NMS font for the best experience*